telekom-mms/cmcc-operator/README.md

 ### Required DNS Names

-In order for users to be able to access the CoreMedia web sites, you will need to provide DNS names (ingress hostnames) and have them point at the ingress controllers IP address.
+In order for users to be able to access the CoreMedia websites, you will need to provide DNS names (ingress hostnames) and have them point at the ingress controllers IP address.

 If you don't have a domain handy for a development setup, for example on your local machine, you can use a DNS service like [nip.io](https://nip.io) or [sslip.io](https://sslip.io).
 This allows you to configure `defaults.ingressDomain: 127.0.0.1.nip.io`.

 All host names are built from three components: the `defaults.namePrefix`, the component name/site mapping name, and the `defaults.ingressDomain`.
-See below for [Site Mappings](#site-mappings).
+See below for [Site Mappings](docs/custom-resource.md#site-mappings).
 Examples:

 | namePrefix | component/site | ingressDomain    | Resulting URL                         |
 |------------|----------------|------------------|---------------------------------------|